 Along with terminology, the actual recruitment process has gone through some changes.
 All NPC sororities now participate in values-based recruitment, which shifts the focus during recruitment to having more authentic conversations between sorority women and potential new members (PNMs).
 This change became a best practice in 1989 and became a policy in 2003.
 Values-based recruitment establishes guidelines for membership recruitment budgets and eliminates skits or activities that could take away from the purpose of participating in engaging, meaningful conversations about sorority membership during recruitment.

 Another change is that some College Panhellenics are moving toward recruitment counselors remaining associated during recruitment.
-Traditionally recruitment counselors disassociate from their organization during recruitment in hopes they will be seen as unbiased advisors to PNMs.
-However, many College Panhellenics no longer see the need for this separation and NPC updated its policy in 2016 to allow for flexibility.
-Among the benefits of having recruitment counselors remain associated include ensuring sororities are nominating the most qualified women, reducing the time PNMs spend trying to guess a counselor’s affiliation and reducing administrative time spent trying to mask counselor’s affiliation on chapter and personal social networking sites.
-In either case, the members of the College Panhellenic determine what works best for their community.
+Traditionally recruitment counselors would disassociate from their organization during recruitment in hopes they will be seen as unbiased advisors to PNMs.
+However, many College Panhellenics no longer see the need for this separation and NPC removed its policy regarding the disassociation of Panhellenic officers, including recruitment counselors, in 2022.
+Among the benefits of having recruitment counselors remain associated include ensuring sororities are nominating the most qualified women, reducing the time PNMs spend trying to guess a counselor’s affiliation and reducing administrative time spent trying to mask a counselor’s affiliation on chapter and personal social networking sites.

 While not directly an NPC policy or best practice, some NPC member organizations are moving away from the traditional “family” line of member relationships and choosing to have only the big/little relationship.
 Sororities that have made this change are doing so to provide an inclusive environment for all members and focus on the mentor relationship of a big and little.